-In fact, in the last few years, cosmetic and aesthetic practitioners have seen a rise in the number of young women wanting to look like the ones they see on screen.
+In fact, in the last few years, cosmetic practitioners have seen a rise in the number of young women wanting to look like the ones they see on screen.
 So much so that it’s been termed ‘the Love Island effect’.
+It's not the only show that's had a massive impact either - we've all seen Kylie Jenner's lips, right?
 But why are so many young women striving to achieve the look, and how can we look great while avoiding the so called Love Island effect?

 What is the Love Island effect - and is it normal?

 The Love Island effect refers to the increase in young women (and men) getting cosmetic treatments due to the influence of TV stars.
 Shows like Love Island have been accused of promoting a so-called ‘ideal’ version of women - with plump lips, a square jaw, flat stomach and big boobs.
 But of course, the majority of us don’t fit into this category, which can, at times, lead us to feel pretty inadequate.
 It’s human nature to want to be the best we can possibly be - and even more so to compare ourselves to others, but there’s a fine line between subtle enhancements and drastic changes.

 Several clinics have seen an enormous 200% increase in demand for lip fillers since one particular contestant in the 2018 series, and you only have to look around to see the number of young women who have had this treatment - and often far too much of it.
 Fine if you’re going for the cookie cutter look, but what happened to looking like yourself?